 I have CTEPH (chronic thromboembolic pulmonary hypertension) and have been told I may benefit from a pulmonary thromboendarterectomy.
 What is this?

-A pulmonary thromboendarterectomy (also referred to as PTE, or pulmonary endarterectomy, PEA) is a surgical procedure that removes chronic blood clots from the arteries in the lung.
+A pulmonary thromboendarterectomy (PTE)* is a surgical procedure that removes chronic blood clots from the arteries in the lung.
 It is a highly specialized surgery that was developed at the University of California, San Diego and is now performed in select hospitals in the United States and other parts of the world.

 Chronic blood clots can cause partial or complete blockage of arteries resulting in high blood pressure in the lungs, known as chronic thromboembolic pulmonary hypertension (CTEPH).
 Patients may develop CTEPH even without a history of blood clots or pulmonary embolism.
 These chronic blood clots form scars that adhere to the walls of the arteries.
 They cannot be dissolved with “clot busters” or suctioned out; they can only be removed surgically.
-Removing the blood clots through PTE surgery can potentially cure this type of pulmonary hypertension.
+For up to 2/3 of patients, removal of the blood clots through PTE surgery can potentially cure this type of pulmonary hypertension.

 How do I know if I am a candidate for PTE surgery?

 If you have pulmonary hypertension (high blood pressure in the pulmonary arteries) due to old, chronic blood clots in the lungs, you are a potential candidate for PTE surgery.
-Your doctors may run tests to determine if you could benefit from PTE surgery (visit the CTEPH page to learn more).
-If you are a candidate for PTE, an inferior vena cava (IVC) filter will usually be inserted before surgery.
+Your doctors may run tests to determine if you could benefit from PTE surgery (visit the About CTEPH section to learn more).
+If you are a candidate for PTE, your expert CTEPH team may decide to insert an inferior vena cava (IVC) filter before surgery.

 The IVC filter is a piece of wire mesh that is placed by a catheter through a vein in the neck or groin into the inferior vena cava, a large blood vessel in the abdomen that carries blood from the lower half of the body up to the heart and lungs.
-In the event that new blood clots develop, this filter will prevent them from reaching the lungs.
+IVC filters are typically used to prevent new blood clots from reaching the lungs.

 Please note: PTE surgery is a technically difficult procedure.
 Candidates should only be referred to centers where PTEs are performed by surgeons with extensive experience with this surgical technique.